PaddleHQ/backup-ssm/README.md

 ## Using python interface

-The backup and restore functions are provided as a libray.
+The backup and restore functions are provided as a library.
 For backup

     import backup_aws_ssm
     backup_aws_ssm.backup_to_file("myfile")